cagix/TIBHannover-Markdown-Pandoc-Processor/README.md

         * **format** - format of the output like epub, html, pdf, ...
     * **generate_landingpage** - generate a html-landing-page (true/false)
     * **generate_reuse_note** - generate the reuse note at the end of the document
-* When you call `pandoc-preparation.sh` you can use the following options
+* When you call `process.sh` you can use the following options
     * **[your-markdown-course]** - required, name of your markdown course (without .md extension)

 ## Usage (CLI)

-Use your current directory as a docker volume, that includes your markdown course and your _metadata.yml_ and set this volume in the environment variable _COURSE_DIR_.
+Use your current directory as a docker volume, that includes your markdown course and your _metadata.yml_ and set this volume in the environment variable _MD_INPUT_DIR_.

 ```
-docker run -it --volume "`pwd`:/data" -e COURSE_DIR=/data registry.gitlab.com/tibhannover/oer/markdown-pandoc-processor <your-markdown-course>
+docker run -it --volume "`pwd`:/data" -e MD_INPUT_DIR=/data registry.gitlab.com/tibhannover/oer/markdown-pandoc-processor <your-markdown-course>
 ```

 ## Usage (GitHub Actions)